xDarkicex/liteLRU/README.md

 |------------------------|---------------:|-------------:|--------------:|------------:|
 | RealWorldWorkload      | 8,813,767      | 143.6        | 6             | 0           |

-These benchmarks demonstrate liteLRU's exceptional performance characteristics: Get operations complete in under 100 nanoseconds with zero allocations, even for large cache sizes.
+This is the one I'm most proud of!
+Almost 9 million ops/sec with practically zero allocations in a realistic mixed workload.
+That's what happens when you optimize for the real world!

-## How It Works
+## So How Does It Work?

-liteLRU combines several advanced techniques to achieve its high performance:
+Here's where things get interesting!
+Let me walk you through the secret sauce:

-### 1. Array-Based Doubly-Linked List
+### 1. Array-Based Linked List Magic

-Unlike traditional LRU caches that use pointers for linked lists, liteLRU uses an array-based implementation where nodes reference each other by index:
+Instead of using pointer-based linked lists (so 2010!), I've implemented an array-based doubly-linked list where nodes reference each other by index:

 ```
 ┌─────────┐     ┌─────────┐     ┌─────────┐